-General Purpose Steam Turbines for Petroleum, Chemical, and Gas Industry Services
+General-Purpose Steam Turbines for Petroleum, Chemical, and Gas Industry Services

 Covers the minimum requirements for general-purpose steam turbines.
-These requirements include basic design, materials, related lubrication systems, controls, auxiliary equipment, and accessories.
-General-purpose turbines are horizontal or vertical turbines used to drive equipment that is usually spared, is relatively small in size, or is in non-critical service.
-They are generally used where steam conditions will not exceed a pressure of 48 bar (700 psig) and a temperature of 400C (750F) or where speed will not exceed 6000 rpm.
-This standard does not cover special-purpose turbines.
-Pages: 118
+These requirements include basic design, materials, related lubrication systems, controls, auxiliary equipment, and accessories for use in the petroleum, chemical, and gas industry services.
+This standard includes only general-purpose turbines.
+General-purpose turbines are horizontal or vertical turbines used to drive equipment that is usually spared or is in noncritical service.
+They are generally used where steam conditions will not exceed a pressure of 48 bar (700 psig) and a temperature of 400 °C (750 °F).
+Pages: 150